 Avoiding the wrong things in the job description will help just as much as including the right ones.

-- Too many words: Job specifications should be concise and to the point.
+- Too many words.
+Job specs should be concise and to the point

-- Anything that isn't actually relevant to the role - don't put people off by including experience or skill requirements than won't factor into your decision.
+- Anything that isn't actually relevant to the role - don't put people off by including experience or skill requirements that won't factor into your decision.